vsdworkk/V10/README.md

 View the full workshop on [X](https://x.com/mckaywrigley/status/1891544731496206365) and [YouTube](https://www.youtube.com/watch?v=Y4n_p9w8pGY).

 Or sign up for [Takeoff](https://www.jointakeoff.com/) to get access to the full workshop in course form.

 # V10

+## Responsive Design Approach

+The dashboard and pitch wizard have been updated with mobile first utilities using Tailwind CSS.
+The sidebar collapses into a drawer on small screens and the wizard progress is displayed horizontally.
+Layout paddings adjust at the `sm` breakpoint so the interface fits on phones.

+To test the application in a mobile emulator:

+1. Run `npm run dev`.
+2. Open the browser developer tools and enable device emulation (Chrome DevTools: toggle the device toolbar).
+3. Verify layouts from 320&nbsp;px wide up to desktop sizes.

+Touch targets and font sizes follow Tailwind defaults for accessibility.